 Found in the trail map, on the panorama board or directly on the slopes: the colours give you an overview of the difficulty levels of the slopes.

-- Blue trails: Beginners and families with kids are best suited for blue slopes.
+- Blue pistes: Beginners and families with kids are best suited for blue slopes.
 With a maximum of 25% slope, these trails are great for leisurely skiing without great effort.

-- Black trails: Skiing black trails is the supreme discipline.
+- Black pistes: Skiing black trails is the supreme discipline.
 The slopes are sometimes not only steep, but also icy and hilly.
 Good skills are a prerequisite for black trails.

 Do you still have questions?
 Contact the See team for more information!